Webbed foot: Amphibians

 Of the three orders of amphibians, Anura (frogs and toads) and Urodela (salamanders) have representative species with webbed feet.
 Frogs that live in aquatic environments, like the common frog (Rana temporaria), have webbed feet.
 Salamanders in arboreal and cave environments also have webbed feet, but in most species, this morphological change does not likely have a functional advantage.

 Reptiles

 Reptiles have webbed-footed representatives that include freshwater turtles and geckos.
 While turtles with webbed feet are aquatic, most geckos live in terrestrial and arboreal environments.

 Birds

 Birds are typically classified as a sub-group of reptiles, but they are a distinct class within vertebrates, so are discussed separately.
 Birds have a wide span of representatives with webbed feet, due to the diversity of waterfowl.
 Ducks, geese, and swans all have webbed feet.
 They utilize different foraging behaviors in water, but use similar modes of locomotion.
 There is a wide variety of webbing and lobation styles in bird feet, including birds with all digits joined in webbing, like the Brandt's cormorant and birds with lobed digits, like grebes.
 Palmations and lobes enable swimming or help walking on loose ground such as mud.
+Penguins are notable for being the only birds (as well as animals in general) with both webbed feet and flippers (they have 2 each).
 The webbed or palmated feet of birds can be categorized into several types: